 Assistance is available 24 hours a day year-round by calling the Lamoni Police Department (911 for emergencies or 641-784-8711); or the Independence Police Department (911 for emergencies or 816-325-7980).
-Assistance is available from campus security (Lamoni) 24 hoursa day on Saturday and Sunday and after 7:00pm on weekdays by calling campus security (641-784-5199).
-Any individual may request that a member of Campus Security and/or the Lamoni / Independence Police Department respond and take a report.
+Assistance is available from campus safety (Lamoni) 24 hours a day on Saturday and Sunday and after 7:00pm on weekdays by calling campus safety (641-784-5199).
+Any individual may request that a member of Campus Safety and/or the Lamoni /Independence Police Department respond and take a report.
 Any individual may also request to speak with a campus confidential resource or a member of the Title IX Response Team.